Hiking the Keālia Trail on Oʻahu’s North Shore

 Keālia Shelter

-For most hikers, the Keālia Shelter is the end of the trail, but if you’re curious to hike further and see some of the best views in the Waiʻanaes, be sure to keep reading below.
+For most hikers, the Keālia Shelter is the end of the trail, but if you’re interested in hiking further in order to see some of the best views in the Waiʻanaes, be sure to read the section below.

 Keālia Shelter